mtvbrianking/laravel-ussd/readme.md

 **Options & Lists**

-Validation is against the possible list options.
+Validation can also be performed based on the available options in the list.

 ```diff
   <options